 My computer is running slow what steps can I do to fix it?

-Below are steps for Microsoft Windows users that should help speed up the computer or determine why the computer is running slow.
+Below are steps for Microsoft Windows users that can help speed up the computer or determine why the computer is running slow.

-If you've got an antivirus scanner on the computer, spyware protection program, or other security utility make sure it's not scanning your computer in the background.
-If a scan is in progress it can decrease the overall performance of your computer.
+If you have an antivirus scanner on the computer, spyware protection program, or another security utility, make sure it is not scanning your computer in the background.
+If a scan is in progress, it can decrease the overall performance of your computer.

 Free hard drive space